DrJohnMelville/Pdf/Docs/Architecture/CodeGenerators.md

 Notice that the generator recognizes that the class already has an implementation of OpC and does not generate a delegating member for OpC.
 (The effect of the code above is to throw an exception for every operation defined in IParent.
 A more interesting implementation of Target() would lead to a more useful class.)

 ## GenerateDp
 The WPF framework makes extensive use of dependency properties -- enriched properties that support change notification, visual tree inheritance, binding, and other useful properties.
-Defining dependency properties, however, requires significant bioler plate code.
+Defining dependency properties, however, requires significant boilerplate code.
 GenerateDP allows the elimination of much of the boilerplate.
 For example:

 ````c#
 [GenerateDP(typeof(int), "IntProp", Attached = true, Default = 10, Nullable = true)]